Corrosion inspection and protection procedure

 Procedure

-Regular schedule maintenance should be conducted to inspect the unit for corrosion.
+Regular maintenance should be conducted to inspect the unit for corrosion.
 Inspect all metal components of the generator, including the base frame, brackets, alternator can, the entire fuel system (inside and outside of the generator), and fastener locations.
 If there is corrosion found on generator components (e.g. regulator, engine/alternator mounts, fuel plenum, etc.). replace parts as necessary.

-Periodically wash and wax enclosure using automotive-type products.
+Periodically wash and wax the generator enclosure using automotive-type products.
 Do not spray the unit with a hose or power washer.
 Use warm, soapy water and a soft cloth.
 Frequent washing is recommended in saltwater/coastal areas.
 Spray engine linkages with a light oil such as WD-40.

 Homeowners within 100 miles of the coast can be subjected to saltwater in the environment which over time can potentially cause corrosion.